wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 #### Markers

 It's best practice to avoid using color (including the feature's conditional formatting) as the only way of conveying information.
 Instead, you can use markers to convey different series.
-For line, area, and combo visuals, including scatter and bubble visuals, you can turn markers on and use a different shape for each line.
+For line, area, and combo visuals, including scatter and bubble visuals, you can turn on markers and use a different shape for each line.

-Keep in mind that, if you turn markers on for every visual, it might be distracting and make your report less accessible for users.
+Keep in mind that, if you turn on markers for every visual, it might be distracting and make your report less accessible for users.

-To turn markers on, in the **Format** pane, expand the **Shapes** section and then scroll down and move the **Show marker** slider to the **On** position.
+To turn on markers, in the **Format** pane, expand the **Shapes** section, and then scroll down and move the **Show marker** slider to the **On** position.

 > [!div class="mx-imgBorder"]
 > [![Turn on markers](../media/2-turn-markers-ssm.png)](../media/2-turn-markers-ssm.png#lightbox)